-When an individual or group of individuals want to form a business in Oklahoma, they have a variety of options available.
+When an individual or group of individuals wants to form a business in Oklahoma, they have a variety of options available.
 It is important for a person to understand their business to decide which form will be a good fit.
-A business that is small and only part time may be successful as a sole proprietorship.
+A small, part-time business may be successful as a sole proprietorship.
 A group of people with extensive assets who want to protect themselves may want to form a corporation.
-An experienced business lawyer will know what organization will work best for a particular situation.
+An experienced business lawyer will know which organization will work best for a particular situation.

 LIMITED LIABILITY CORPORATION (LLC)

 An LLC is able to protect a business owner’s personal assets.
 They are not personally responsible for the debts or liabilities of the LLC.
 It provides the owner with pass-through taxation.
 All income from the LLC is reported on the owner's personal income tax return.
 Income tax is paid at a personal rate.
 An LLC also has fewer annual state-imposed requirements.
 Articles of organization of an Oklahoma Limited Liability Company must be filed with the Oklahoma Secretary of State.
 A registered agent must be appointed.
 This is the person who will accept legal papers if the LLC is part of a lawsuit.
 An operating agreement must be created.
 An annual certificate must also be filed.
 Forming an LLC in Oklahoma should be done with the assistance of an attorney.

 This type of agreement is an arrangement where two business entities create a new company for their mutual benefit.
 It could involve companies sharing a variety of things including facilities, capital, patents and more.
 Both entities share the risks and benefits resulting from the agreement.
 A contract is required to form a joint venture.
 This document needs to define the rights and responsibilities of each signatory to the agreement.
 These are complex agreements that require professional legal assistance.

 The attorneys at Foshee & Yaffe offer our legal services to help you with your business formation process, contact us today to learn more.
 We offer a free consultation.